-In February 2021, the Company granted 15,741 performance shares that will vest subject to a market condition and service condition through the performance period.
+In February 2022 and 2021, the Company granted performance share awards with a target payout of 14,076 and 15,741 shares, respectively, that will vest subject to a market condition and service condition through the performance period.
 The market condition associated with the awards is the Company's total shareholder return ("TSR") compared to the TSR generated by the companies that comprise the S&P Capital Goods 900 index over a three year performance period.
-Performance at target will result in vesting and issuance of the number of performance shares granted, equal to 100% payout.
-Performance below or above target can result in issuance in the range of 0%-200% of the number of shares granted.
+Performance at target will result in vesting and issuance of the number of performance shares subject to the award, equal to 100% payout.
+Performance below or above target can result in issuance in the range of 0%-200% of the number of shares subject to the award.
 Expense is recognized irrespective of the market condition being achieved.

-The fair value of the performance share awards with a market condition for the 2021 grant was determined based upon a lattice model.
-The following table summarizes the related assumptions used to determine the fair values of the performance share awards with a market condition granted during February 2021:
+The fair value of the performance share awards with a market condition for these grants was determined based upon a lattice model.
+The following table summarizes the related assumptions used to determine the fair values of the performance share awards with a market condition granted during February 2022 and 2021:

 Grant Date Stock Price on Measurement Date Dividend Yield Expected Volatility Risk Free Interest Rate Expected Term Weighted Avg.
-Grant Date Fair Value Ī February 2021 \$163.26 2.4% 40.6% 0.2% 3 years \$198.89
+Grant Date Fair Value February 2022 \$185.87 2.3% 39.7% 1.6% 2.9 years \$221.94 February 2021 \$163.26 2.4% 40.6% 0.2% 3 years \$198.89

-Expected volatilities are based on historical volatilities of the Company's and members of the peer group's stock over a three year period.
+Expected volatilities are based on historical volatilities of the Company's and members of the peer group's stock over the expected term of the award.
 The risk free interest rate is based on the U.S. Treasury yield curve in effect at the time of the grant for the expected term of the award.